SakshamJain258/Gestura_v2/docs/07_llm_integration.md

 What is your name?
 ```

-This is especially useful when Gestura is being used in a video call where captions are read by hearing participants who expect standard English.
+This is especially useful when Gestura is being used in a video call where captions are read by speaking participants who expect standard English.

 ---